 1) Prenuptial agreements are only for wealthy couples

 Any couple can benefit from a prenuptial agreement, regardless of their income level.
 One of the great benefits of a prenuptial agreement is that it proactively resolves potential future financial disputes, saving couples of all incomes time and money.
+Through a prenuptial agreement, couples can enter into various agreements about how their separate and joint property, assets, and income will be handled during the marriage and in the event of a divorce or the death of a spouse.

 2) Prenuptial agreements only protect the spouse with the most assets

 Prenuptial agreements protect both spouses and their assets.
 Agreements that are too one-sided are often thrown out in court.
 For the spouse with the lesser financial status, a prenup can provide peace of mind and certainty about their financial entitlements as the marriage begins, and save money later in the event of divorce.
+Both parties can use a prenuptial agreement to safeguard personal assets, protect inheritances, and clarify property division.

 3) Prenuptial agreements are expensive

 In most cases, prenuptial agreements are relatively straightforward and affordable.
 When compared to the potential cost of litigation that could result if a prenuptial agreement isn’t created, the relatively low cost of a prenuptial agreement can save you thousands of dollars in the future.
+The upfront cost of preparing a prenup can be significantly less than the financial strain and emotional stress of a lengthy, contested divorce.

 4) Prenuptial agreements are only relevant in the event of divorce